-By removing their natural insulating layer, your dog is no longer able to regulate its body temperature thus making them chronically uncomfortable (and stressed).
+By removing their natural insulating layer, your dog is no longer able to regulate its body temperature thus makes them chronically uncomfortable (and stressed).

-Although shaving your corgi has a perceived benefit of comfort and convenience, it is NEVER recommended, and here is why:
+Although shaving your corgi has a perceived benefit of comfort and convenience, it is not recommended.

 Different Dogs Have Different Coat Types